Cienega Loop

 min: 7135ft; 2175m max: 7805ft; 2379m

-Trail Condition: Easy to follow (with one exception noted below), not too eroded. dirt or rocks.
+ease of following: Easy to follow (with one exception noted below).

 Fee: $3.00.